All Episodes

 They only cared about Trump Russia collusion.

-Four investigations later, there was no evidence of any Trump Russia collusion.
+Four investigations later, there was no evidence of any Trump Russia collusion, but there was.

-But there was there was Russia collusion, and that would be Hillary funneling money, campaign finance violation, through a law firm to hire an op research firm to hire a foreign national that comes up with a dossier that not even Christopher Steele stands by.
+There was Russia collusion and that would be Hillary funneling money, campaign finance violation through a law firm to hire an op research firm, to hire a foreign national that comes up with a dossier that not even Christopher Steele stands by unverifiable, and that very dossier was leaked to the press to influence the election and the American people and their vote, dirty unverified, dossier compliant conspiracy theorist Media Corn Isikov, etc.

-And then they used it, knowing, warned repeatedly, not verifying it, confirming it's verified in the four separate applications of the Pfizer Court.
+Now the NEW YORK Times eventually came around to realizing that was luckily likely Russian disinformation from the beginning and then they used it knowing, warned repeatedly, not verifying it, confirming it's verified in the four separate applications of the Fisher Court.

-Now the FISA court's responding saying we want answers and changes.
+Now the FISA Court's responding saying we want answers and changes and we, you know.

-I would assume now that Dorum and Barr have confirmed that spying occurred against a presidential candidate transition team and president deep into the Trump presidency to quote the attorney general barr, that will probably justice will be served.
+I would assume, now that Durham and BARR have confirmed that spying occurred against a presidential candidate, transition team and president deep into the Trump presidency, to quote the attorney general Barr, that will probably justice will be served one.

-One of the, I think, more interesting developments as it relates to the deep state, is when you dig down deep into the Pfizer court and what they're saying.
+One of the, I think, more interesting developments as it relates to the deep state is when you dig down deep into the FISA Court and what they're saying.

-Um, it gets very, very interesting because they don't want people that might be under criminal investigation, uh, involved in coming up with potential solutions for this.
+It gets very, very interesting because they don't want people that might be under criminal investigation involved in coming up with potential solutions for this.

 Give you more details as the show unfolds.